 One particular form of cheating is plagiarism.
 Plagiarism is transmitting of another's ideas, words, or materials as one's own and/or the failure to credit accurately the ideas, words, or materials of another.
 Plagiarism also includes passing off the work of another (a friend, a parent, a website) as one's own.
 Plagiarism undermines the ethics of the academy and the specific Christian purposes of OC.

-If you engage in cheating and/or plagiarism you will face serious consequences, as outlined in the policy following:
+Accordingly, students who engagae in plagiarism in assignments submitted will face serious consequences, as outlined in the following policy.